meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	4. Work: do off the books contract work, gain some extra Cash (1d5 C)
 	5. Work: Slog through the trenches of mundanity and find fulfillment in honest labor.
 Earn your scraps with a contractor, a noble, or a boss.
 	6. Some groups will give jobs to party members
-14. request information - test POLCAP with [+], if a success you are given any knowledge they have (if they don't, you do not lose POLCAP) (*anomalous investigations*)
-15. file paperwork - clear 1 unit of paperwork per downtime (*anomalous investigations*)
+8. file paperwork - clear 1 unit of paperwork per downtime (*anomalous investigations*) -> transitios to maintain cover/reduce heat in goes solo
-16. Requisition an asset - test POLCAP, on success gain access to special asset on the next mission. if requesting an anomaly, check with [-] (*anomalous investigations*)
+	1. Maintain Cover: work your assigned cover, reduce HEAT
+	- As downtime actions: Scrub personal data or fake your death (2 Actions) both reduce reputation.
+Both are time intensive tasks but can make you harder to track down or recognize
-17. gain political capital - gain +1 political capital (can only be taken when POLCAP is less than 3) (*anomalous investigations*)
+	- gain political capital - gain +1 political capital (can only be taken when POLCAP is less than 3) (*anomalous investigations*)
-18. work on a project - personal project (*anomalous investigations*)
+9. work on a project - personal project (*anomalous investigations*)
-19. Gamble: Spin the wheel, roll the dice, flip those cards—your big break is just one game away.

-"quick downtime actions:"
+10. Memorialize: celebrate a fallen life, player can recover 1XP per 10C spent?
+(HMTW)
+	1. Mourn: Commemorate a fallen friend.
+You couldn't save them, and they deserved better.
+Call upon a pallbearer, a steward, or an undertaker.

+Unlockable:
+- High Class STAT Bonus activities: Athenaeum, Symposium, Symphony, etc.

 13. Invest: Luka Rejec Asset mechanics here
 	1. Invest: Buy yourself into success and friendship.
 You might not be likable, but you've got the money.
 Rely on a broker, a financier, or a proprietor.
+7. Stash: Secretly move Cash into your Swiss Bank Account.
+For "retirement"
+	1. ???: Convert Assets into Cash or Attempt to convert Counterfeit Cash into real money.
+	2. Find a buyer

 Convert to lifestyle expenses:
 	Live a life of excess!
 Pay 2 C, gain one of the following conditions, they are cleared when used:
 	    - athenaeum/opera - try again on BRAIN saves
-	    - massage - try again on SPINE saves
+	    - massage/high class resturant - try again on SPINE saves
 	    - escape room, trampoline park, boat trip, speed dating, gambling, arcade - try again on HEART saves
 ## Bases
 After the first MISSION, Agents gain options to customize and expand their base as part of the